leterDieu/Stellarity-mcoc/docs/faq.md

 ### Music Addon (2.2.0+)
 Starting from Stellarity 2.2.0, music and biome ambience tracks are not included in the optional resource pack or the mod version as to not inflate the file size.

-- **2.2.0:** Rhe music addon is found in the same place as the optional resource pack
+- **2.2.0:** The music addon is found in the same place as the optional resource pack
 - **2.3.0+:** You can download a different resource pack which contains background tracks for the mod [HERE](https://modrinth.com/project/stellarity-music-addon), on the addon's page.

 ## I removed/uninstalled Stellarity and now my world doesn't load/How to uninstall your projects?